WIS-MICC-CellObservatory/PME_Kinetics/README.md

 ### Fix segmentation error
 - select a ROI
-- you can update it eg. by using the brush tool.
-Right click on the box in the menu bar that is second from the left and select: “Selection Brush Tool”. (deselecting "Show All" may be more convnient)
+- you can update it by any ROI tool, for example using the brush tool.
+Right click on the box in the menu bar that is second from the left and select: “Selection Brush Tool”. (hiding the Rois from the RoiManager by deselecting "Show All", may be convnient at this stage)
-- Hold the *Shift* key down and it will be added to the existing selection.
-Hold down the *Alt* key and it will be subracted from the existing selection
+- When using the brush tool, hold down the *Shift* key to add region to the existing selection.
+Hold down the *Alt* key to subract from the existing selection
 - click "Update" in the ROI manager to save the new ROI you created.

 - otherwise you can delete the ROI (see above) and draw another one instead (see below)